Adult Swim: 2003–2012

-On October 5, 2003, Adult Swim was on from 11:00 pm to 2:00 am ET.
+On October 5, 2003, Adult Swim was on from 11:00 p.m. to 5:00 a.m.
+ET.
 On October 26, 2003, Brak's Dad from The Brak Show hosted Halloween-themed bumps.
 That same night, Adult Swim hosted a live webcam show on its website, featuring the Adult Swim staff having a party.
 The Big O series finale episode "The Show Must Go On", was supposed to premiere that night at 11:00 pm; however, Adult Swim had to reschedule the episode for the next week, on Sunday, November 2, taking the place of the scheduled previously unaired episode of Family Guy, "When You Wish Upon a Weinstein", to air on November 9.
 When Big O premiered on November 2, a rerun episode, "Stripes" was airing but then Adult Swim said it was just a joke and they finally aired the correct episode.

 Adult Swim had another New Year's Eve special, this time featuring some of the Adult Swim characters having a party at Brak's house celebrating New Year's Eve.
-It was on this night where The Brak Show was officially canceled.
+It was on this night when The Brak Show was officially canceled.
 On June 15, 2004, Adult Swim launched a Video on Demand.
 On July 19, 2004, Adult Swim had a publicity stunt telling viewers that they needed 1,000,000 people to go to their website so they could "Free Hockey Chicken".
 An employee was dressed as a chicken in front of a webcam being watched by viewers, and he could not leave the studio until they reached their goal.
 That same year Adult Swim hyped viewers by asking them to vote which would win in a fight: a "Flying Shark or a Flying Crocodile".